-As a result of the issuance of the Convertible Note Derivative described above, the Corporation incurred costs associated with financing.
-In the current quarter, finance costs are primarily made up of accretion and interest expenses and are higher than the comparable period in 2016 due to the compounding interest on the principal balance of the Convertible Notes.
-For the nine months ended September 30, 2017 finance costs are primarily made up of accretion and interest expenses, while finance costs in the comparative period in the prior year are primarily made up of note issuance costs, accretion and interest expenses.
+As a result of the issuance of the Convertible Note Derivatives described above the Corporation incurred costs associated with financing.
+These costs are primarily made up of accretion and interest expenses and are higher than the comparable period in the previous year due to the compounding interest on the principle balance of Convertible Notes.